 I would like to thank all my fellow board members who, on a pro bono basis, give generously of their time and extensive range of business experience and expertise to ensure the success of MFI.
-In 2021 we welcomed Mags Brennan, Lorraine Corcoran, Ronan Headon, Pat Horgan and Roisin Scallan to the Board of MFI.
-I wish you well with your appointment and look forward to working with you as we seek to develop MFI over the next few years.
+In 2022 we welcomed Oisin Geoghegan to the Board of MFI with Seamus Murphy joining the Board in January 2023.
+I wish you well with your appointment and look forward to working with you both as we seek to develop MFI over the next few years.